melpon/wandbox-builder/README.md

 If some error occurs in this phase, there should be some problems in 2. section or 3. section.
 Please fix them and try again.

+## License

+These programs in Wandbox Builder are licensed by Boost Software License 1.0.